bookofproofs/bookofproofs.github.io/_sources/history/19th-century/philip-flora.md

 title: Philip (2), Flora
 born: 1865
 died: 1943
-keywords: Flora Philip, Edinburgh University, Algebraic Topology, Group Theory, Fourier Series, Integrals, Linear Equations
+keywords: flora philip,philip
-description: Flora Philipwas a Scottish mathematician who made groundbreaking contributions to Algebraic Topology, Group Theory and more.
-She pioneered a field, solved major problems and developed new methods.
+description: Flora Philip was a Scottish mathematician who studied at Edinburgh University and was among the first women to receive a degree there when they changed the rules.
+She was the first woman member of the Edinburgh Mathematical Society.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---